Test and protect

 Scotland has an excellent programme of community surveillance.
 This allows us to monitor actively trends in the pandemic, both nationally and more locally.

 There will also be specific surveillance in respect of educational staff and children/young people.
-This will draw on Covid related information from a range of sources and will cover all school ages and ELC changes.
+This will draw on Covid related information from a range of sources and will cover all school ages..

-Taken together, these sources will allow regular reporting on indicators such as: overall incidence and swab positivity for Scotland; incidence and swab positivity for school-age children; number and proportion of all cases that are among school workers; hot spots by local authority area; number of clusters or outbreaks that are under investigation within educational settings; and, if feasible, antibody prevalence among children and school workers.
+Taken together, these sources will allow regular reporting on indicators such as: overall incidence and swab positivity for Scotland; incidence and swab positivity for school-age children; number and proportion of all cases that are among school workers; hot spots by local authority area; number of clusters or outbreaks that are under investigation within educational settings; levels and changes in antibodies in educational staff; risks in teachers; and, if feasible, asymptomatic transmission among older children and school workers.

 These data will inform decision-makers at different levels as they consider any adjustments to make to arrangements – including this guidance – or any investigations to be conducted at certain localities to explore what local responses are required.